stjume/minecraft-python-backend/README.md

   - `example:`
     - `SENT:spawnEntity 10 10 10 Zombie`
     - `RECEIVED:ff568527-7c0c-4536-aed2-ef77429d61b8`
+- `editEntity <target:String> ?name:String? ?position:x;y;z? ?ai:boolean?`
+  - Edits a existing entity which was previously spawned by the `spawnEntity` command
+  - `target` is the uuid returned by `spawnEntity`
+  - if `name` is set the entites custom name is changed
+  - if `position` is set the entities position will be set to the given x,y,z coordinates
+  - the `ai` sets the ai of the entity, if its turned off the entity will not move.
 - `chatCommand <command:String>` Runs chat command in console
   - `<command>` is the command, everything after the `chatCommand` is interpreted as the command.
 It should not contain the /
   - `example:` This example will run the command `/say Hello from plugin!`